 It is your opportunity to create a bond where the affiliate feels committed to you as a person.
 This can hardly be achieved through your onsite landing page!

 7. Work with super affiliates and affiliate directories

 You may be working at scrutinizing the net to discover affiliates, but those affiliates are likely working just as hard to discover you.

 This is where super affiliates and affiliate directories come to be of use.

 By reaching out to these organizations, you can more easily connect with those looking for projects to promote and sponsor.

 Dedicate a PPC budget for that effort and educate yourself on how to do it effectively.

 The money you will spend to attract one sale on your own on-line could as well be spent on recruiting your army of promoters.
-Putting Google Ads money to promote your affiliate program is money well spent to gain exposure: it is well spent if well done!
+Putting Google Ads money to promote your affiliate programs is money well spent to gain exposure: it is well spent, well done!

-All is now left is for you to decide if you want to join a Specialized Real Estate Affiliate Network and cut your efforts, costs, and learning curve while gaining in exposure… Or to handle the Program in-house with all the effort, expenses and expertise it requires.
+All that’s now left is for you to decide if you want to join a Specialized Real Estate Affiliate Network and cut your efforts, costs, and learning curve while gaining in exposure… Or to handle the Program in-house with all the effort, expenses, and expertise it requires.